efjimm/Cellulator/README.md

 - `GP359`
 - `crxp65535`

+### Cell References

+Cell references and ranges are first class values in Cellulator.

+A cell reference is a reference to a cell, rather than the cell's value.
+Evaluating a cell reference does *not* evaluate the cell.
+Cell references can be created via the reference-of operator `&`, in addition to implicit conversions from cell literals.
+Cell references can be dereferenced with the dereference operator `*` (prefix.)

+Examples:

+- `&A0`
+- `&ZZ200`

 ### Cell Ranges

+Cell ranges represent all cells in the inclusive rectangular area between two positions.
+They are created by the range operator `:`.
+This operator takes two cell references as its operands.

+Examples:

+- `&A0:&D20`
+- `A0:D20` Implicit coercion from cell literal to cell reference

 Cell ranges represent all cells in the inclusive square area between two positions.
 Cell ranges can only be used in builtin functions.
 They are defined as two cell references separated with a colon